Medical Device Coating FAQs

-Yes, we do have a quality manual, and our Q.C. manager will be happy to meet with you to discuss the manual and our procedures.
+Yes, we do have a quality manual, and our Quality Director will be happy to meet with you to discuss the manual and our procedures.

 Can we conduct a quality audit at your facility?

 Yes, you can conduct a quality audit at our facility.
 We have many each calendar year.
-Please call our Quality Control Manager to set up an appointment at (773) 427-2084 x126
+Please contact our Quality Director to set up an appointment.

 What quality standard do you meet?